pdp10/r-sbpipe/README.md

 $ R CMD INSTALL sbpiper_X.Y.Z.tar.gz
 ```

+## How to build this package (for developers)
-Conda recipe for SBpiper retrieves the code from the `master` branch its the github repository.
-Therefore, before building the conda package, make sure that the `master` is updated with the new version.
+Conda recipe for SBpiper retrieves the code from the github branch: `master`.
+Therefore, before building the conda package, make sure that this branch is updated with the new version.
 Anaconda client is needed and can be installed with the following commands:
 ```
 $ conda install anaconda-client
 $ anaconda login